VladShkolnikov/Z-function/README.md

 # Z-function
 Python realization of a Z-function in linear time

-Z-function for a string s is a list of integers, such that Z[i] is the common prefix between s and s[i:]
+Z-function for a string s is a list of integers, such that Z[i] is the length of a common prefix between s and s[i:]